 Premature burial and narcolepsy

-Jacqueline Simpson tells a premature burial tale in her 2013 book, Folklore of Sussex.
+Jacqueline Simpson tells a premature burial tale from Sussex.
 A tombstone in the Rye churchyard features a woman sat upright in a coffin.
 According to the legend, the lady in question was narcoleptic.
 One of her episodes lasted so long that doctors pronounced her dead.

 Her family laid the coffin in a room at the old Flushing Inn.
 Luckily the rising warmth from the kitchen below roused her.
-Naturally everyone got rather a shock when she appeared downstairs, complaining about being cold.
-Simpson notes the carving more likely relates to the resurrection of the dead on Judgment Day, but “this was misinterpreted by later generations as a warning about the risk of premature burial”.
+Naturally, everyone got rather a shock when she appeared downstairs.
+Her biggest complaint was about being cold.
+Simpson notes the carving more likely relates to the resurrection of the dead on Judgment Day.
+Yet “this was misinterpreted by later generations as a warning about the risk of premature burial” (Simpson 2013).

 Precautions against premature burial